Skip to main content

 pip install Pillow

-The quality=85 setting with optimize=True gives you a good balance between file size and visual quality.
-I have found that going below 80 starts to show noticeable compression artifacts, especially on photographs.
+quality=85 with optimize=True gives a good balance between file size and visual quality.
+Going below 80 starts showing noticeable compression artifacts, especially on photographs.
+I've tried lower and it's not worth the file size savings.

 3. Automated Email Sender

 I send a weekly status update email to my team every Friday.
-The format is almost identical each time -- just the bullet points change.
+Format's almost identical each time — just the bullet points change.
 This script uses Python's built-in smtplib to send HTML emails through Gmail.

 The Code